cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

    - **Pull requests**: read & write
    - **Commit statuses**: read & write

+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-04.png" alt="Configure app permissions" ></DocsImage>

+<a id="cypress-github-enterprise-app-installation-process-5"></a>

 5. Skip to the bottom of the form and click the **Create GitHub App** button.
    You'll be taken to the app settings page for your new GitHub app.

-6. Copy and paste the new app details into the Dashboard.
+Copy and paste the new app details into the Dashboard.

    - Copy and paste the App name into the **GitHub Enterprise app name** field.
    - Copy and paste the App ID into the **GitHub Enterprise app ID** field.